msulais/loripsum/README.md

 This generator is simple and easy to use.
 The reason I built this is because another plugin that I use to make lorem ipsum is not randomize the word order.
-The word order always the same for no matter how I generate.
+The word order always the same no matter how I generate.

 But this plugin will randomize all word order every generate.
 So I will have unique word/sentence/paragraph each time I need it.